KomaEc/sat/README.md

 In fact, the solver terminates even if we do not keep learned clauses at all!
 The reason lies in the immediate implication of the learned asserting clause.
 Suppose the solver is currently at decision level `dl`, and will return back to `dl` again.
 Assume `dl'` is the lowest level the solver should reach in this period.
 Of course, `dl' <= dl`.
 Since `dl'` is the lowest, the solver can only backjump to this level.
 Each time the solver reaches `dl'`, a literal is immediately asserted by the learned clause at level `dl'`.
 So even if learned clauses are discarded right away, when the solver returns back to `dl`, it is with a different partial assignment.

-### Interprocedural Borrow Conflicts
-Please refer to this [article](http://smallcultfollowing.com/babysteps/blog/2018/11/01/after-nll-interprocedural-conflicts/) for the concept of __interprocedural borrow conflicts__ in Rust.
-I was not quite haunted by it, but it indeed happened.

-### Watch Clause Removal

 ## Reference
 I find these books, slides and codes very useful.